SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** Not able to use Sass anywhere now, but just after finishing this level I will make a small project on SASS.
 Apart from that also make a list of small projects so that I will be on my commitment with #100DaysOfChallenge.

 **Link to work:** You can check today's work progress here https://www.freecodecamp.com/srrohitkandpal and here https://www.codeschool.com/users/SrRohitKandpal

+### Day 6: March 7, 2017

+**Today's Progress**: I haven't create any project today.
+Completed only one level of Assembling Sass Part 2 of codeschool.com.

+**Thoughts:** Slow really slow, I'm not satisfied with today's performance.
+After updating today's log I will code double times to overcome today's loss.

+**Link to work:** You can check today's work progress https://www.codeschool.com/users/SrRohitKandpal